ericdwang/pybart/README.rst

 - View multiple stations at the same time
 - Colors indicating transit lines, estimate times, and train lengths
 - Ability to configure a default set of stations
+- Other non-TUI commands like opening a map and getting the fare for a trip
+- Includes a low-level Python wrapper for the full BART API
 - No dependencies; built with only standard libraries

 Requirements